 Let’s say your time is worth £75 an hour to the business.

-If you spend 5 hours a week on admin, that is approximately 20 hours a month.
+If you spend 5 hours a week on admin, that is roughly 20 hours a month.

 20 hours x £75 = £1,500 a month of your time going into admin.